favstats/algosoc-data-donation/README.md

 We recommend you use that script as starting point for your own data donation study.
 You can find another example of such a script in this [repository](https://github.com/d3i-infra/port-d3i-pilot).

+### Create a Release

+In the data donation task, run the command `npm run release`, this creates a zip file in the `releases` folder, including a timestamp.

 ### Port API examples

 Below you can find examples on how to use the Port API in your `script.py`